Sn0wfly/codedump/README.md

 3. View selected files in the upper right panel
 4. Edit files if needed by selecting them and clicking "Edit Selected File"
 5. If files change, use the "Refresh" button to update the directory view
-6. Click "Generate Dump" to create the code dump
+6. Click "Generate Dump" to create the code dump with full file contents, or "Generate Folder Structure" to create a lightweight directory tree view
 7. Review the output in the preview panel
 8. Click "Copy to Clipboard" to copy the content